Železná Ruda: Geography

 Železná Ruda is located about 29 km south of Klatovy and 66 km south of Plzeň, on the border with Germany.
 It lies in a wild mountainous terrain of the Bohemian Forest.
 The town is surrounded with thick coniferous woods.
 The highest mountain in the municipal territory is Jezerní hora with an elevation of 1344 m.
 The southeastern part of the territory lies in the Šumava National Park, rest of the territory belongs to the Šumava Protected Landscape Area.

-The Regen River springs on the southern slopes of Pancíř mountain and flows through the town proper to the German border.
-The Úhlava River springs on the western slopes of the same mountain and flows across the northern half of the municipal territory.
+The Regen River originates on the southern slopes of Pancíř mountain and flows through the town proper to the German border.
+The Úhlava River originates on the western slopes of the same mountain and flows across the northern half of the municipal territory.

-Černé jezero, the largest natural lake in the country and Čertovo jezero, the third largest lake, are located in the territory of Železná Ruda.
+Černé jezero, the largest natural lake in the Czech Republic and Čertovo jezero, the third largest lake, are located in the territory of Železná Ruda.